sunjus/movie-app/README.md

 ## DESCRIPTION
 This is a _movieList_ app built in ReactJS.
 It's built using [TMDB's API](https://www.themoviedb.org/documentation/api/) to display data.
+It's continually being developed.

 ## INSTALLATION